 What is the Purpose of Bringing GST in India?

-GST which is the biggest tax reform brought into INDIA post-independence has paved its way to resolving major inherent flaws in the Indian indirect taxation system.
-Given below are the basic objectives of GST for beginners -
+GST, which is the biggest tax reform brought into INDIA post-independence, has paved the way to resolving major inherent flaws in the Indian indirect taxation system.
+Therefore, it is important to learn GST basic knowledge.
+The basic objectives of GST for beginners are given below.

 Deficiencies in the VAT system: